larrybotha/building-algorithms-using-typescript/README.md

 string is evaluated, it's either in the `Set` or not.
 If it's already in the `Set`, then we know we have a match, and remove it from the `Set`.
 Otherwise add it to the set.

+This implementation has an order of `O(n)` as we only iterate over the length of the string once.